neurostuff/neurostore/neurosynth-frontend/README.md

 "[typescript]": {
     "editor.defaultFormatter": "dbaeumer.vscode-eslint"
 },
-"editor.defaultFormatter": "dbaeumer.vscode-eslint"
+"editor.defaultFormatter": "dbaeumer.vscode-eslint",
+"editor.codeActionsOnSave": {
+    "source.fixAll.eslint": true
+}
 ```

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In order to get started locally, this project expects the following env config files:
+`.env.dev`
+`.env.staging`

 ## Available Scripts

 In the project directory, you can run:

+### `npm run start:dev`

+This expects a `.env.dev` file at the root of the project.
+See .env.example for an example .env file.

+This should point to the development server.

+Runs the app in the development mode with the local development configs.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

-### `npm start`
+### `npm run start:staging`

+This expects a `.env.staging` file at the root of the project.
+See .env.example for an example .env file.

+This should point to the neurosynth staging server to access the backend data.

-Runs the app in the development mode.\
+Runs the app in the development mode with the local development configs.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\